maryrosecook/code-lauren/pages/suggestions.md

 ## Suggestions for improvement

-I'm excited to hear feedback about Code Lauren.
+Hello!
+I'm Mary.
+I made Code Lauren.
+I'd love to hear any feedback you have.

 Did anything confuse you?
 Did the website behave weirdly?
 Would you like to learn to code in a different way?
 Would you like a tutorial on anything specific?

-Please send any and all thoughts to Mary at: [mary@maryrosecook.com](mailto:mary@maryrosecook.com)
+Please send any and all thoughts to [mary@maryrosecook.com](mailto:mary@maryrosecook.com)